chrisswagler/instagram-unfollowed/README.md

 # instagram-unfollowed
-These scripts were written using the [instaloader](https://github.com/instaloader/instaloader) module as a way to determine which Instagram followees are no longer followers. ig_unfollowed uses two lists for the followers and followees, whereas in ig_unfollowed2, I messed around with dictionaries to see if there were other ways to make the code more flexible.
+These scripts were written using the [instaloader](https://github.com/instaloader/instaloader) module as a way to determine which Instagram followees are no longer followers.
 Nothing too serious, just was curious and wanted to try stuff out for this project as a whole.